-It is almost impossible to be on the internet now without pop-up advertisements and click-here links that appear out of nowhere.
-They claim miracle weight-loss, or get-fit fast techniques that sound effortless, and I often wonder, is that possible?
+It is almost impossible to spend any time on the internet now without pop-up advertisements and “click-here” links that seem to appear out of nowhere.
+They claim miracle weight-loss, or get-fit fast techniques that sound effortless, and sometimes I can’t help but wonder… is that possible?
 I have had years of medical practice and nutritional training, but still I wonder, have they found the secret?
 Can I really boost my metabolism overnight and lose 20 pounds in two weeks?
-Unfortunately the answer is no, at least for now.
-The only way to truly balance metabolism, lose weight, and get fit is by changing our lifestyle on a daily basis, and understanding how to achieve great results in a natural and healthy way.
-Healthy weight loss and metabolism is something humans have been working on for quite some time.
+The answer is no, but that’s not necessarily a bad thing.
+In my practice, I focus on healthy, sustainable, long-lasting solutions for boosting metabolism and losing weight — not trying to trick the body into dropping weight suddenly.

 What is Metabolism?